percona/pmm-doc/docs/details/index.md

 - [API](api.md): How to access the Swagger API.

 - [VictoriaMetrics](victoria-metrics.md): The monitoring solution and time-series database that replaced Prometheus in [PMM 2.12.0](../release-notes/2.12.0.md).

-- [QAN under the hood](query-analytics.md): The *Query Analytics* dashboard shows how queries are executed and where they spend their time.
-It helps you analyze database queries over time, optimize database performance, and find and remedy the source of problems.

 - [ClickHouse](clickhouse.md):  A third-party column-oriented database management system (DBMS) that facilitates the Query Analytics functionality.